testUser453/The-HK-docs/README.md

   <p>So what are you waiting for?
 Lets get started!</p>

 # Getting Started
-If you are on replit and did not fork this repl yet: If you did not fork this repl then that means you are viewing the main page or introduction page of this repl.
+If you are on <a href="https://replit.com" target="_blank">replit</a> and did not fork this repl yet: If you did not fork this repl then that means you are viewing the main page or introduction page of this repl.
 In that case, fork this repl and move on.

 If you are viewing this README in the forked HK docs repl: If you are in this stage, you can just move on to "Editing index.html"

-If you are viewing this README on Github: If you are over here, then you can (1.) locally install all the files to your computer in a code workspace and view the README file on Github, (2.) you can click the replit link to view the replit template, or (3.) you can directly edit this template in Github online and create a Github pages website!
+If you are viewing this README on Github: If you are over here, then you can (1.) locally install all the files to your computer in a code workspace and view the README file on Github, (2.) you can click <a href=https://replit.com/@bobk/The-HK-Docs?v=1#README.md> this replit link</a> to view the replit template and fork it, or (3.) you can directly edit this template in Github online and create a Github pages website!
 ## Editing index.html

 ### Tab Title